 If I were a buy to let landlord in Birmingham today, I might feel a little bruised by the assault made on my wallet after being (and will continue to be) ransacked over the last 12 months by HM Treasury’s tax changes to buy to let.
 To add insult to insult to injury, Brexit has caused a tempering of the Birmingham property market with property prices not increasing by the levels we have seen in the last few years.

+Should you still be investing in Birmingham Buy To Let?
 I think we might even see a very slight drop in property prices this year, and if Birmingham property prices do drop, the downside to that is first time buyers could be attracted back into the Birmingham property market, meaning less demand for renting (meaning rents will go down).

 Birmingham has a population of 1,064,063, so when I looked at the number of people who lived in private rented accommodation, the numbers astounded me ..

 |Birmingham – Accommodation Type and the Number of Occupiers|

 |Owned outright||Owned with a mortgage||Shared ownership (part owned and part rented)||Social rented (aka Council Housing)||Private rented||Living rent free|